ListowelAdolwin/ListowelAdolwin/README.md

 - 👋 Hi, I’m @ListowelAdolwin
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning a software engineering course with ALX
+- 🌱 I’m currently a Computer Science Student in KNUST.
+I am also learning software engineering course with ALX
 - 📫 How to reach me.
 My twitter handle:@ListowelAdolwin

 <!---